Global Trauma Research

 Not only does GTR work with those who recently arrived in America, but Brooklynites who are second-generation immigrants who need support with their mental health needs and are the first in their family to consider therapy.

 Brooklyn Org has supported a number of GTR’s initiatives, including the development of 24-hour crisis intervention and culturally and spiritually-specific individual long-term trauma counseling to participants with histories of substance misuse.
-During the pandemic, BKO also aided GTR in increasing their services to more of Brooklyn’s communities of color.
+During the pandemic, Brooklyn Org also aided GTR in increasing their services to more of Brooklyn’s communities of color.

 Discover Our Community Partners Across The Borough